jross365/LMStudio-Client/README.md

 - LM Studio is running
 - The LM Studio web server is started in the software

-The [Full User Guide](./Docs/Section/Slow-Start-Guide.md) is an index of more detailed documentation on how to use the module.
+The [Full User Guide](./Docs/Section/Slow-Start-Guide.md) is an index of short articles on how to use the module.

 The User Guide documentation is in the process of being written.
 Anything below "🚧 **Below in progress:**" is not complete.